OscarLozoya/multifun-api/README.md

 # multifun-api
-API for multiple purpose to training and practice JAVA Spring
+API for multiple purpose to training and practice JAVA Spring.
+#ed